aio-libs/multidict/docs/index.rst

 The project is hosted on GitHub_

-Please feel free to file an issue on the `bug tracker
+Please file an issue on the `bug tracker
 <https://github.com/aio-libs/multidict/issues>`_ if you have found a bug
 or have some suggestion in order to improve the library.